-We have been fortunate to be able to grow our collection of works by outsider artists over the past year.
-We feel particularly lucky two have acquired two pieces from the magnificent outsider artist, Carl Richard “Dingbat” Smith.
-“Bat,” as his friends (one of whom is PFF artist, Thaddeus Mosley) called him, lived and worked […]
+In spite of a global pandemic, we have been fortunate to be able to continue to grow our collection this past year.
+We feel particularly lucky two have acquired two pieces from the magnificent artist, Carl Richard “Dingbat” Smith, whose work was introduced to us by our friend, consultant, and fellow collector, Lewis Tanner Moore. […]

 In 2015, Dahanah Sejour was recognized for her outstanding academic achievements through PFF’s Irvington Top 12 Program.
 We are excited to catch up with her and spotlight her achievements since graduating.